jusgowiturs/DSD_Activities/prathemesh/Week_1.md

 17. What does it mean for a test bench to be "Self-Checking"?
     - [ ]  It generates a waveform file for manual inspection.
-    - [ ]  It automatically computes expected outputs and compares them against the DUT (Design Under Test) outputs, printing errors if they mismatch. git
+    - [ ]  It computes expected outputs and compares them against the DUT outputs
     - [ ]  It synthesizes the design into gates to check for timing errors.
     - [ ]  It fixes syntax errors in the Verilog code automatically.